Frequently Asked Questions

 Do you do humanist funerals?

 I take a wide variety of funeral services, including but not restricted to humanist ones.
-For some reason there is a common misconception that celebrants only do humanist funerals and this is not true.
-A strictly humanist funeral would mean having absolutely no religious content at all.
+For some reason there is a common misconception that celebrants only do humanist funerals.
+A strictly humanist funeral would mean having absolutely no religious content at all, not even the Lord's Prayer.
 Personally, I believe it is really important for you to have the funeral that you want.
 So when I visit you I will ask you how much religious content (if any) you would like.
 It is entirely up to you, and whatever your wishes in the matter they will be respected.

 Are there rules about what can I have in my funeral service?